bulgantamiri/fibostackclient/doc/source/cli/interactive.rst

 Interactive Mode
 ================

-OpenStackClient has an interactive mode, similar to the :program:`virsh(1)` or :program:`lvm(8)` commands on Linux.
+fibostackClient has an interactive mode, similar to the :program:`virsh(1)` or :program:`lvm(8)` commands on Linux.
 This mode is useful for executing a series of commands without having to reload the CLI, or more importantly, without having to re-authenticate to the cloud.

-Enter interactive mode by issuing the :command:`openstack` command with no subcommand.
-An :code:`(openstack)` prompt will be displayed.
+Enter interactive mode by issuing the :command:`fibostack` command with no subcommand.
+An :code:`(fibostack)` prompt will be displayed.
 Interactive mode is terminated with :command:`exit`.

 Authentication